Helpful Information – Things to know before you travel

 The road to Puerto Morales is straight out to Highway 307 and South 10 miles (15km).
 There aren’t any other routes.
 As long as the taxi bears right (south) toward Chetumal, Playa del Carmen and Tulum you are fine.
 Cancun is to the north (left) and the Hotel Zone is straight ahead.

 The bus will drop you at the turn off for Puerto Morelos.
-There will be taxis there waiting to take you the 2 miles into town and to our house.
-The taxi costs about $5usd.
-You need to tip the bus driver for handling your bags (50 cents or 5 pesos) as well as the taxi driver.
-There aren’t always taxis waiting so you may need to wait for awhile.
+There will be taxis there waiting to take you the 2 miles into town and to our office.
+The taxi costs about $7usd.

 The ADO bus is a great way to get to Playa del Carmen or to Cancun.
 They are very nice buses; similar to a tourist bus in the states, and it is only $24p (about $2 US).